contao/docs-archive/manual/en/07-Customizing-Contao.md

         }
     }

-    // If $blnVisible is already to false we don't want to change return $blnIsVisible;
+    // Otherwise we don't want to change the visibility state return $blnIsVisible;
 }
 ```